What Is Hip Osteoarthritis?

-Osteoarthritis develops slowly, and progressively worsens over time.
-Patients with hip osteoarthritis most commonly complain about pain and tenderness around the hip joint.
-They may report that the pain is worse in the morning or after prolonged sitting.
-The quality of pain differs among patients with some describing the pain as a sharp, stabbing type pain, while others report a dull, aching type pain.
+Patients with this condition most commonly complain about pain and tenderness around the hip joint.
+They may also report that the pain is worse in the morning or after prolonged sitting.
+The quality of pain differs as well.
+Some patients describe the pain as a sharp, stabbing type pain, while others report a dull, aching type pain.
 Additional symptoms include:

-Causes Of Hip OsteoarthritisThere are no specific causes of hip osteoarthritis; however, several risk factors have been identified which increase an individual’s risk of developing this condition, including:
+Hip Osteoarthritis CausesThere are no specific causes of hip arthritis; however, several risk factors have been identified.
+These increase an individual’s risk of developing this condition.
+Risk factors include:

 - Increasing age

 - Congenital deformities (i.e. hip dysplasia)

 - Co-morbidities (i.e. diabetes, gout, rheumatoid arthritis)

 Getting A DiagnosisIf you suffer from pain in your hips, locking, or stiffness, it’s time to talk to a doctor.
 They can help diagnose the condition and suggest treatments that do work.

 If you have symptoms, your doctor will usually start by taking a detailed health history.
 This includes:

 - A history of the current pain episode